shellshocked2003/mhgardner.github.io/research/index.md

 models is very computationally expensive and requires significant computing resources.
-We have taken advantage of advances made in big data analytics and Cloud Computing and developed an open-source program&mdash;SparkRocks&mdash;that is able to generate real-world scale block systems containing millions of blocks in minutes and achieve orders of magnitude speedup.
+We have taken advantage of advances made in big data analytics and Cloud Computing and developed an open-source program&mdash;<a href="https://github.com/GeosystemsLab/spark-rocks">SparkRocks</a>&mdash;that is able to generate real-world scale block systems containing millions of blocks in minutes and achieve orders of magnitude speedup.
 Importantly, the same application is able to run on many different computing environments&mdash;from a